Multiorbital singlet pairing and $d+d$ superconductivity: Results

 \enni

 \enni The $\gamma$ Pauli matrices act in Nambu space.
 To simplify the expressions, we discuss one of the two spin-sectors.
 With singlet pairing, the Hamiltonian for the other sector can be obtained in straightforward fashion.
+Note that, from the perspective of point-group symmetry classification, $s \tau_{3}$ transforms in the same $B_{1g}$ representation as the diagonal-in-orbital-space $d_{x^2-y^2} \tau_{0}$ pairing, as has been discussed in this type of model~\cite{Goswami} and related settings~\cite{Zhou_PRB_2008,Nicholson_PRB_2012, Lv_PRB_2013, Graser.2009}.
+What distinguishes the $s \tau_{3}$ pairing is the nontrivial commutation relation between the corresponding pairing and kinetic parts of the Hamiltonian ~\cite{Nica_Yu}.